nykevinwong/leetcode-review/interview-prep-notes/javascript-200-questions.md

 sum(10,20, [1,2,3]); // output:  Array [1, 2, 3]
 ```

-## Question: How can you handle 'n' number of, multiple, or any number of parameters passed to a function?
+## Question: How can you handle 'n' number of, multiple, or any number of parameters passed to a function in javascript?
 Rest opeator (...) can handle any number of parameters by declaring a rest variable name at the last position of your function's parameter list.

 <b> parameters vs argumetns </b>